How to Keep your Lawn Free from Urine Spots

-There are also lawn substitutes.
+Try lawn substitutes.

 But you could also consider another lawn substitute like white clover or O’Connor’s strawberry clover, both of which are easy to maintain.
 Another plus: They require less water and, being nitrogen-fixing themselves, require less (if any) fertilization.
 Speaking of fertilization, if you fertilize your lawn, be sure to use a reduced nitrogen fertilizer.

-Another intervention, if you don't want to fight this battle, is the construction of a small graveled, mulched, or artificial turf area in the back or side of your yard.
-You can train your dog to "go to the back," and with positive reinforcement and praise, they will eventually and automatically head to that area to do their business.
+Another intervention, if you don’t want to fight this battle, is the construction of a small graveled, mulched, or artificial turf area in the back or side of your yard.
+You can train your dog to “go to the back,” and with positive reinforcement and praise, they will eventually automatically head to that area to do their business.
 You can make this site visually appealing by placing potted hostas, ferns, or other greenery around the perimeter.

 Do Grass Saving Supplements For Dogs Work?

-Now a word about those over-the-counter medications that are touted to be "lawn-saving supplements."
+Now a word about those over-the-counter medications that are touted to be “lawn-saving supplements.”
 I strongly caution against their use.
-Nothing you give your dog internally will safely stop urine from damaging grass, and the only appropriate interventions are those that address the environment — not the dog!
+Nothing you give your dog internally will safely stop urine from damaging grass, and the only appropriate interventions are those that address the environment — not the dog.
 The environmental changes discussed above may be more time-consuming work, but it’s a small price to pay if you wish to have both a lush lawn and a healthy pup.

 These medications work by either changing the pH of the urine, or by adding salt to the body.
 And it should be reiterated: urine burn is a nitrogen problem, not a pH problem.
 When you use medications that alter the pH of the urine, you run the risk of causing urinary crystals or bladder stones in your dog.
 Certain types of crystals and stones thrive in the altered pH environment, which will create a much bigger problem than a lawn blemish.